Days in the Welfare office often come and go in a whirlwind and last week was no exception as Sinead Fitzgerald reports.

 From our open and honest conversation it transpired that he'd taken on the care of the donkey several years ago at the request of a friend but was unable to provide it with shelter.
 The donkey was kept on wet ground and its hooves had not been trimmed by a farrier for a considerable time.

 The following day Eugene went to see this donkey and, noting his plight, was soon was on his way back to the sanctuary with a wet and bewildered donkey on board.
-Little did the donkey who we have called Neeson know that his life would be changing forever that day.
+Little did the donkey know that his life would be changing forever that day.

 Earlier that same day we responded to a call about 22 donkeys in a field with no apparent sign of grazing or forage.
 Eugene went out to locate the donkeys but surprisingly they were not longer there.
 Evidence around the gate showed recent ground movement so it would appear that this group of